jeff1evesque/opensearch-customization/README.md

         executions.append({'set_dashboard': False})
 ```

-To turn-off this functionality, provide the `InitializeDashboard` parameter:
+To turn-on this functionality, provide the `InitializeDashboard` parameter:

 ```yaml
 OpenSearchConfiguration: